wazuh/wazuh-documentation/source/deployment-options/installation_from_sources.rst

             # export LD_LIBRARY_PATH=/usr/local/gcc-5.5.0/lib/
             # cd ..

-          .. note:: The ``gmake`` step will take several minutes to complete.
-This is a normal behavior.
+          .. note:: The ``gmake`` step will take several minutes to complete, and this behavior is completely normal.

           1.6  Install cmake library: